tdwg/website/content/pages/community/esp/chrono/index.md

 # History/Context

 * Presentations (see references) at the annual meetings of TDWG in 2017 and 2018 as well as in the Darwin Core Hour showed the need for terms to capture chronometric age information for non-neontological information spanning recent archaeological to paleontological biodiversity data.
-Prototypes and testing were done in a collaboration between ZooArchNet and VertNet, resulting datasets published with a functional ChronometricDate extension, and later with a replacement ChronometricAge extension.
+Prototypes and testing were done in a collaboration between ZooArchNet and VertNet, resulting datasets published with a functional Chronometric Date extension, and later with a replacement Chronometric Age extension.
-* Review of the ChronometricAge extension was done in the Paleontology Interest Group meetings in 2017 and 2018, and with researchers in the representing the following groups:
+* Review of the Chronometric Age extension was done in the Paleontology Interest Group meetings in 2017 and 2018, and with researchers in the representing the following groups:
   * Neotoma Paleoecology Database ([https://www.neotomadb.org/](https://www.neotomadb.org/))
   * The Paleobiology Database ([https://paleobiodb.org/](https://paleobiodb.org/))
   * Open Context ([https://opencontext.org/](https://opencontext.org/))